-After your kitten eats or drinks, does he paw the floor as if he is digging or burying something.
+Before or after your kitten or cat eats or drinks, it may paw, scratch, or knead the floor as if it is digging or burying something.
 This is not an unusual behavior; there's nothing wrong with your cat.
 In fact, your pet is demonstrating an instinct shared even by the big cats, and it is a very positive sign that it is feeling at home in your house.
 If you find the behavior annoying or disruptive, however, you can take simple steps to change it.

 Cats all over the world demonstrate this behavior.
 It is similar to "food caching," which is practiced by the big cats.
-The leopard is best known for food caching, where they store food high up in trees to keep away from lions and hyenas.
+The leopard is best known for food caching, which involves store food high up in trees to keep away from lions and hyenas.
 The North American bobcat also exhibits this protective measure, covering the remains of its kill with debris to hide from other animals.

 If you put newspapers under the food plates, you may notice your cat scratching under the plate, shredding the newspapers, and even piling them over the food bowl to hide it completely.
-This is their version of "food catching."
+This is another type of "food caching."

-It may not seem to make sense why a house cat without any threat of their food being taken would exhibit this kind of behavior.
+It may not seem to make sense that a house cat without any threat of their food being taken would exhibit this kind of behavior.
 And, it doesn't make sense, really, except for the fact that the behavior is instinctual and cats do it naturally.
-But now that you know it is quite normal, you can simply find it amusing.